SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode ~]# vi /etc/hosts
 ```

-remove this master node at all from the script.
+Remove this master node at all from the script.

 Now let&#39;s change the hostname manually.